-Consumer behavior patterns have changed dramatically in the last 10 years.
-You already know that.
-It’s a world where anyone can get what they want when they want it, at the tap of a screen or click of a mouse.
-We customize the information we like, filtered by content that appeals to our sense of values and importance.
+Consumer behavior patterns have changed dramatically.
+We live in a world where anyone can get what they want when they want it, at the tap of a screen, click of a mouse, or by request of a digital assistant like Alexa.
+We customize information, filtered by content that appeals to our sense of values and importance.
 This changes the way information should be programmed on every radio station.
 But that brings up a news programming dilemma.

 In this article, I help program directors determine content for news programming.
 Including:

 - Should stations be responsible for educating listeners on what they need to know?

 - What is the most successful way to write news for specific listening audiences?

 - Where is the line between journalistic responsibility and entertainment programming?